 CU: Syringe as talent filters the protein, discarding the first few drops.

 Alternatively, centrifuge the sample at 10,000 x g for 15 min to enable precipitation of non-soluble aggregates and other large particles. – Authors – do you generally use centrifugation of filtration for this step?
 We can reference the alternative to the text protocol.
+It is common, and I would like to state this in the video, but there is nothing additional in the text protocol to reference.

 Inject 100 microliters of the BSA solution into the loop [1].